 Growing Shishito Peppers

 Like all pepper plants, shishitos thrive in hot, dry conditions with long days of sunshine.
 The plant is compact and sturdy.
 The peppers should be harvested when they are bright green.
-You can pickle them, add them to salads, or eat them as appies, like these Grilled Sesame Shishito Peppers.
+You can pickle them, Quick Pickled Peppers Recipe, add them to salads, or eat them as appetizers, like these Grilled Sesame Shishito Peppers.

 Shishito Pepper Nutrition